Introduction

 • Deliver a return on investment of 1:19 with every dollar invested resulting in US$19 in health gains and economic returns

-This is our moment to act—together.
+This is our moment to act.
 Below, find key messages, resources and a social media toolkit to help support our joint advocacy.
-This page will be updated with more resources as they become available.

 We urge you to join us and say #HereIAm to demand a fully funded Global Fund to protect the progress made against the HIV, TB, and malaria epidemics. #MoreNowThanEver, investments must continue to stop new infections, prevent deaths, and save lives.
 It is #OneWorldOneFight—we must stand together to create a healthier and more equitable world